JNP-Solutions/Slacken/README.md

 ## Overview

 Slacken implements metagenomic classification based on k-mers and minimizers.
-It can emulate the behaviour of Kraken 1 and Kraken 2, while also supporting a wider parameter space and additional algorithms.
+It can emulate the behaviour of Kraken 2, while also supporting a wider parameter space and additional algorithms.

 Copyright (c) Johan Nystrom-Persson 2019-2024.